bskdany/Typemeup/README.md

 ### Features

 - smart mode, using complex typing analysis alghorithms to suggest words that will improve accuracy
+- live mistake correction mode, your errors are fixed as you type
 - timed and fixed word amount typing test
 - live keyboard